← Back to Relocation Guide

 El Paso's cost of living sits approximately 10-15% below the national average, placing it among the most affordable mid-size cities in the United States.
 That advantage is most visible in housing - the largest expense for most households - where GEPAR FlexMLS data shows a citywide median sale price of $264,867 in January 2026, against a national median of roughly $412,000.

 The affordability picture is sharpest when you compare El Paso to other Texas metros.
 Austin's median exceeds $550,000.
 Dallas-Fort Worth is above $405,000.
 San Antonio is approaching $300,000.
-El Paso at $264,867 is the most affordable major Texas metro — and unlike smaller cities, it offers a robust economy anchored by Fort Bliss, university employment, healthcare, and cross-border commerce.
+El Paso at $264,867 is the most affordable major Texas metro - and unlike smaller cities, it offers a strong economy anchored by Fort Bliss, university employment, healthcare, and cross-border commerce.

 Housing Costs: What the GEPAR Data Shows